How To Keep Drinks Cold When Camping

 12/24V DC Portable Mini Fridge Freezer12/24V DC Mini Fridge Freezer12/24V DC Portable Mini Fridge Freezer

-If we don’t have enough room in our RV freezer or are tent camping, we use dry ice in a cooler to keep re-freezable ice packs, and drinks frozen.
+If we don’t have enough room in our RV freezer or are tent camping, we use dry ice in a cooler to keep re-freezable ice packs, frozen and drinks frozen.
 Learn more about this and how to pack a cooler for maximum efficiency.

 How To Pack A Cooler Efficiently For Camping by CampingForFoodies is an image of a camp scene in the forest with a tent and trailer at a campsite.
 Several coolers are sitting in the shade of a tree on a bright sunny day.
 The text over the image reads: Cooler Packing Tips.